 We want to make this really simple for you – so your First Aid training options can be divided into three options:

-Nurseries, Key Stage 1 and Key Stage 2
+Nurseries, EYFS, Key Stage 1 and Key Stage 2

 These three courses are all tailored towards younger children and will accommodate specifically for child-related illnesses.
 The first two options are one-day courses, with the third option being a two-day course (as this is more in-depth).
 For more information on each course, click the links above.

-Key Stage 3, Key Stage 4 and Key Stage 5
+Key Stage 3, Key Stage 4 and Sixth Form

-Opting for either these courses will give you better preparation for dealing with older children in a health-related emergency.
+Opting for either of these courses will better prepare you for dealing with older children in a health-related emergency.
 While our school and paediatric courses are specific to children, these are targeted for KS2 and below so won’t apply to children who are not in Primary education.
 Like before, click the links above to learn more about each course.

 Other Courses You Should Consider